krishna2344/capitalone-ops-pipeline/provision/README.md

 This requires that you have a VMware hypervisor.
 Virtualbox doesn't fully support nested vms.

+### installing needed packages and vagrant plugins
+You may need to install some of the following vagrant plugins to get everything working:

+    # needed for chef provisioning
+    vagrant plugin install vagrant-berkshelf
+    brew cask install chefdk # needs to be in sync with the vagrant plugin version

+    # one of the following based on provider
+    vagrant plugin install vagrant-vmware-fusion
+    vagrant plugin install vagrant-vmware-workstation
+    vagrant plugin install vagrant-vmware-appcatalyst

 *Note, you'll need to manually set VMware Workstation to use a trial license, or set a real license number in the jenkins-master attributes.
 Get into the desktop, and run Workstation once to set the license.
 Alternativly, you can